sru-systems/protobuf-simple/README.md

 # Protobuf-simple

-Protobuf-simple is an implementation of Google's Protocol Buffers in Haskell with an emphasis on simplicity.
+Protobuf-simple is an Haskell implementation of Google's Protocol Buffers with an emphasis on simplicity.
 The implementation consists of a library for the encoding and decoding of data and an executable for generating Haskell types from proto files.